 School is back in session and it’s likely your kids are studying hard.
 But what are they eating to get through their studying time?
 Junior high, high school and college-age students are known for eating not-so-healthy snacks.
-While these snacks may give your kids the temporary energy boost they need, what affect will these foods have on their health?
+While these snacks may give your kids the temporary energy boost they need, what effect will these foods have on their health?

 For this school year, try encouraging good eating habits in your kids by giving them some of these healthy power snacks.
 They’ll get through their studies and feel healthier overall.